DeReCRUD/angular/README.md

 # De Re CRUD (Angular)

-This is the Angular wrapper for [Core](https://github.com/DeReCRUD/core) library.
+This is the Angular wrapper for the [De Re CRUD](https://github.com/DeReCRUD/de-re-crud) library.

 ## Getting Started

-Follow the steps listed in the [Core](https://github.com/DeReCRUD/core) library.
+Follow the steps listed in the [De Re CRUD](https://github.com/DeReCRUD/de-re-crud) library.

 Install library: